fluffy/ietf/rtcweb-sdp/rid/draft-roach-avtext-rid.md

 this identifier is the ability to differentiate among different encodings of a single Source Stream that are sent simultaneously (i.e., simulcast).
-This need for unique identification extends to Dependent Streams (i.e., simulcast layers used by a layered codec).
+This need for unique identification extends to Dependent Streams (i.e., layers used by a layered codec).

 At the same time, when Redundancy RTP Streams are in use, we also need an identifier that connects such streams to the RTP stream for which they are